chromium/chromium/docs/mac_arm64.md

 # Chromium for Arm Macs

 This document describes the state of Chromium on Apple Silicon Macs.
+The short summary is that almost everything works, without needing Rosetta.

 There's a [main waterfall
 bot](https://ci.chromium.org/p/chromium/builders/ci/mac-arm64-rel)